 Regardless of which account type they have, clients still owe third-party fund fees, such as mutual fund fees and ETF fees.
 Fees are deducted from client accounts each month.
 Keep in mind you can always buy and sell investments individually through an Edward Jones brokerage account, and pay commissions and transaction costs instead of a flat fee.

-Edward Jones has faced dozens of disciplinary charges over the last 10 years, many of which they settled with regulators by paying fines, without admitting to or denying the charges.
+The firm has faced dozens of disciplinary charges over the last 10 years, many of which they settled with regulators by paying fines, without admitting to or denying the charges.
 Many of the charges are for failing to adequately supervise individual brokers and advisors.

 For more information, you can go to the firm’s IAPD page.